Application

 Take a human-relevant approach to studying mechanisms of bacterial infection

-Each year, shigellosis affects millions and kills an estimated 700,000 people.
-Because it is human-specific and heavily influenced by mechanical forces, animal models cannot be used, and conventional in vitro models fails to develop efficient infection.
-Research in collaboration with the Pasteur Institute was able to model elements of Shigella infection for the first time.
+Each year, shigellosis affects millions of people and kills an estimated 700,000.
+Because it is human-specific and heavily influenced by mechanical forces, animal models cannot be used, and conventional in vitro models fail to develop efficient infection.
+Researchers in collaboration with the Pasteur Institute were able to model elements of Shigella infection for the first time.
 These studies revealed new insights about how Shigella infects humans at the tissue scale and that mechanical forces—specifically intestinal flow and peristalsis—significantly increase bacterial infectivity.

 VIRAL INFECTION